omarnabikhan/gim/README.md

 is a very primitive library (written in C) to make TUI (terminal UIs).
 I'm using a Go port of it (and under the hood, that just uses CGO to actually call the raw C library calls) so it's pretty efficient.

-More and more, I get confused on if my program is running, or if VIM is running.
-So far, this project has just been me implementing VIM features, but I'm going to challenge myself to come up with features not in VIM that I think are useful and implement them.
+More and more, I get confused on if my program is running, or if Vim is running.
+So far, this project has just been me implementing VIM features, but I'm going to challenge myself to come up with features not in Vim that I think are useful and implement them.

 The most painful thing so far has been using Colors.